Introduction

 Feel for Vibrations and Rumbling

-• Steering Wheel and Vehicle Floor: Notice any unusual vibrations or rumbling sensations that increase with speed, which can signal a failing wheel bearing.
+- Steering Wheel and Vehicle Floor: Notice any unusual vibrations or rumbling that intensifies with speed, which may suggest a failing wheel bearing.

 Visual and Physical Inspection

-• Lift the Vehicle: Use a jack to lift the vehicle and secure it on the jack safely stands.
+- Lift the Vehicle: Use a jack to elevate the vehicle and secure it with jack stands.

-• Check for Play: While the wheel is off the ground, grasp it on opposite sides and try to rock it.
-Any play or wobbling can point to a bad bearing.
+- Check for Play: With the wheel lifted, grasp it on opposite sides and attempt to rock it.
+Noticeable wobbling could signal a bad bearing.

 The ‘Rocking’ Method

-• Rock the Vehicle: Gently rock the vehicle back and forth while observing the wheels.
-Excessive movement in the wheels can be a sign of bearing failure.
+- Rock the Vehicle: Gently rock the vehicle back and forth while observing the wheels; excessive movement may indicate bearing failure.

 Perform the ‘Wiggle’ Test

-• Wiggle Each Wheel: After jacking up the vehicle, check each wheel individually for excessive play by moving it side to side and up and down.
-Noticeable looseness is a common symptom of a bad wheel bearing.
+- Wiggle Each Wheel: After lifting the vehicle, check for excessive play by moving each wheel side to side and up and down; looseness is a common sign of bearing failure.

 Use Diagnostic Tools